shaayansaksena/Privacy-Policy/privacy.md

 **Overview**
 Untangle helps you understand your screen habits through clear, on-device analytics.
 All processing happens locally on your computer.
 Untangle does not send data to any server or third party.

+**The use of information handled by Untangle adheres to the Chrome Web Store User Data Policy, including the Limited Use requirements.**

 **What information we process (locally)**
 Untangle computes and stores only the minimum needed to show time and insights: